 .cpp suffix for code files and

-.h for interface files if your project doesn’t already follow another convention that talks about consistency.
+.h for interface files if your project doesn’t already follow another convention about consistency.
 When you have a C++ project, header files should be called *.h and implementation files *.cpp.
-Convention beats this rule if you have already another policy in our project.
+Convention beats this rule if you already have another policy in our project.

 Of course, I often saw other conventions for header and implementation files.
 Here are a few I have in mind: